RefresherTowel/docs/statement/index.md

 - You're doing a hard switch (spawning, respawning, teleporting).
 - You know you're at a safe point in your logic.
+- In general, it's safe to simply use `ChangeState()`, but queueing will occasionally be necessary in some circumstances.

 ---